jeremyButtler/bioTools/README.md

     - finds mean read depth of amplicons and the genes they cover
     - you need to provide a coordinate file for this
+  - adjMap (fluDI/freezeTB):
+    - adjust mapping coordinates to a new reference
+      - reference and reads must be sam files
+    - needs some debugging still, but close
   - cigToEqx (freezeTB):
     - convert regular cigars to eqx cigars
-  - trimSam (find-co--infections):
-    - trims soft masking off reads in sam file
-    - filtsam can do this with `-trim` and has filtering options
-  - illNano (freezeTB/fluDI dugging edClust):
-    - finds Illumina variants from tbCon tsv file and then finds nanopore reads mapping Illumina profile
-  - maskPrim (freezeTB):
+  - edClust (fluDI/freezeTB):
-    - mask primer sites by coordinates (for sam file)
-    - tsv file with coordinates is needed
+    - current module working on (probably will not be very good)
+    - try to cluster reads by edit distance
   - edDist (fluDI/freezeTB):
     - finds modified edit distances
       - modified means only large indels and snps with